What Country Produces The Most Olive Oil

 Experiment with Different Varieties

 Different olive varieties produce olive oils with distinct flavor profiles.
-Some varieties are fruity and mild, while others are robust and peppery.
+Some varieties are fruity and mild, while others are strong and peppery.
 Experiment with different varieties to find the ones that you enjoy the most.

 Know the Lingo